natural connected prosperous

 The Department of Home Affairs email the Shire a monthly list of approved candidates and the Shire will contact everyone to advise the next citizenship ceremony dates.

 The Shire conducts approximately six citizenship ceremonies per year with one of those being the Australia Day Ceremony.

-Our next ceremony is Friday, 29 October and the following ceremony will be Australia Day Wednesday, 26 January 2022.
+Our next ceremony is on Australia Day, Wednesday, 26 January 2022.

 To check on the status of your application, please contact the Department of Home Affairs directly either by email [email protected] or call 131 880.